-All salaries below were compiled in 11/2017, when this article was initially published.
+All salaries below were compiled in 2/2023, when this article was most recently updated.

-Don’t forget, though: You can quickly graduate to senior copywriter, managing editor, etc. It’s easier to advance as a copywriter than it is as a clinician, from my experience…
+Don’t forget, though: You can quickly graduate to senior copywriter, managing editor, head of content etc. It’s easier to advance as a copywriter than it is as a clinician, from my experience…

-According to Glassdoor, the average salary for a managing editor in the U.S. is $71,193
+According to Glassdoor, the average salary for a head of content in the U.S. is $97,063

 There’s definitely wiggle room.
 You won’t get rich as a copywriter, but you’ll enjoy stellar work-life balance.
-I could never create this website if I didn’t have a job as a copywriter!
+I could never have created this website during my free time if I didn’t have a job as a copywriter!

-With full transparency, I wrote for free for a long time.
+With full transparency, I wrote for free for some time before getting paid.
 When I was launching NewGradPhysicalTherapy, it was all on my free time.
 I also offered to write free blog posts for sites like MyPTCorner, WebPT, and more.